 Any injury or illness resulting from, or occurring during, an attempt to commit or in the commission of a crime; Any prosthetic device or supportive appliance, or its repair, unless specifically covered under this Plan;

-Expenses for treatment of learning deficiencies or behavioral problems (except as specifically covered under this Plan) or for special education;
+Expenses for the treatment of: (a) learning deficiencies that are not attributable to, or the result of, a mental or behavioral health diagnosis; and (b) behavioral problems, (except as otherwise specifically covered under this Plan) or for special education;

 Orthopedic shoes or supportive devices for the feet, such as arch supports, heel lifts, etc., except for orthotics when medically necessary and used in lieu of surgery, following surgery, or after an accidental injury to support, align, prevent or correct deformities or to improve the function of moveable parts of the body;

 In-vitro fertilization, artificial insemination, or other treatment of male or female infertility, or services to reverse tubal ligation, vasectomy, or other voluntary, surgically induced infertility.
 The Plan will cover the diagnostic procedures for determining impotence or infertility;

 Callus or corn paring; toenail trimming or excision for toenail trimming; treatment of local chronic conditions of the foot, such as weak or fallen arches, flat or pronated foot metatarsalgia, or foot strain;

 Humidifiers, air conditioners, exercise equipment or whirlpools; and other non-essential durable medical equipment such as supplies or equipment for personal hygiene, comfort or convenience such as telephone, television or similar items not required for medical care;

 Benefits for claims not filed within one year of service date;